 Lastly, it would be time for PHP.

-Nothing that you haven’t see so far.
+Nothing that you haven’t seen so far.

 version: '3' services: nginx: networks: laravel mysql: networks: laravel php: networks: laravel networks: laravel:

-You can notice that, as we saw in the network section of this article, we are connecting the laravel network to all of our services.
+You can notice that, as we saw in the network section of this article, we are connecting the Laravel network to all of our services.